nirgn975/portfolio/content/posts/2020/chapter-1-simple-twitter.md

 comment: true
 ---

-Something about this chapter.
+This is the start of a series of posts to build Twitter like website.
+But why did I even want to do that?
+Because I saw a gap in software engineering blog universe about bring software to production level.
+Nobody explain what we need to do it and didn't do it with the reader, together, while keep it as simple and stupid as one can so even the most junior software engineer can understand why and how to get his next project to production.

+So this is what I'm planning to do here.
+To get you from the basic to production.
+This will not be an easy journey, or even short one.
+But I can promise you one thing, you'll learn **a lot**!

+The first things we're going to do is the most basic, install the things we need to develop our website on our computer.

+&nbsp;

 ## 1. Git Setup

-First thing first we need some general softwares for development.
-The most important one is [git](https://git-scm.com/).
-We gonna use git for version control from day one, and we'll host our code on [GitHub](https://github.com/) - because it's free for open repositories and it's where everyone is at right now.
+I think the most important software for development is [git](https://git-scm.com/).
+We gonna use git for version control from day one, and we'll host our code on [GitHub](https://github.com/) - because it's free for open source repositories and it's where everyone is at right now.

-While I'm using Mac and I'll show how to install everything on a Mac, it should be pretty easy to install everything in this book on Linux and Windows too.
+While I'm using Mac and I'll show how to install everything on a Mac, it should be pretty easy to install everything in this series on Linux and Windows too.
 Everyone of the tools we'll use is well known and should be plenty of resources and help on the internet.

 ### 1.1.
 Install git

-I recommend to use a package manager to install everything on your machine, on mac it's brew.
+I recommend to use a package manager to install everything on your machine, on mac it's `brew`.
 Once you have [brew](https://brew.sh/) installed on your machine all you need to do to install `git` is:

 ```bash
 $ brew install git